iter8-tools/iter8/mkdocs/docs/tutorials/load-test-grpc/appserverlessml.md

 # K8s App/serverless/ML Frameworks

-This tutorial provides examples of using the `load-test-http` experiment chart with various Kubernetes app/serverless/ML frameworks.
-Refer to [`load-test-http` usage](usage.md) to learn more about this chart.
+This tutorial provides examples of using the `load-test-grpc` experiment chart with various Kubernetes app/serverless/ML frameworks.
+Refer to [`load-test-grpc` usage](usage.md) to learn more about this chart.

 !!! tip "Dear Iter8 community"